gamesbykevin/ResizeImagesJs/README.md

 # ResizeImagesJs
-## node js function to quickly resize your images
+## quickly resize your images in nodejs

-#### if you have a lot of images in a single folder that you want to resize quickly this is the way to do it
+#### if you have several images in a single folder that you want to resize quickly this is the solution

-there are 2 nodejs dependencies to install, run these commands to set that up
+##### pre-requisites - there are 2 nodejs dependencies to install

+run these commands to set that up

 ```
 npm i sharp